 Check out the full list of requirements for a will to be valid.
 As long as you follow these rules, your will can pass muster in court.
 A good template or will writing service would take these requirements into account.

 Do not use your will to pass on the proceeds of a life insurance policy (which comes with its own beneficiary designation), or bank accounts and retirement accounts, which can be made payable on death.
 You should also refrain from listing jointly-owned assets or assets placed in a trust in the terms of your will.

 Including these assets in your will won’t necessarily invalidate it, but it could make things more complicated after you die and delay the time it takes your heirs to receive anything.
 If you want more control over how your assets are passed one, consider a trust.
 A trust is another estate planning option that can help you distribute assets to your beneficiaries.
 It takes more work than creating a will and it will likely cost more, but your beneficiaries can receive trust assets outside of the probate court.
-(You can create both a will and trust from Policygenius app for $280.)
+(You can create both a will and trust with Policygenius.)